nodeRAIN/bash/README.md

   `su root`

-3. lunch the script and follow the instructions
+3. launch the script and follow the instructions

   `./noderain-setup.sh`

+Taht script work on Ubuntu 12.10 X64 Server